tfluan0606/PreviewTweetImageDiscordBot/README.md

 # PreviewTweetImageDiscordBot
-Somehow discord can't show some of preview of tweets(most of them are NSFW).By replace the "twitter" in url with "fxtwitter", it works, but it's annoying.
+Somehow discord can't show some of preview of tweets(most of them are NSFW).
+By replace the "twitter" in url with "fxtwitter", it works, but it's annoying.
 This Bot written by discord.py can send the image link(and some video/gif link) in tweets to the text channel.
 This Bot also use tweepy, so if you want to use it, you need to get twitter api token.